Mohammed-Salameh/Microsoft/README.md

 ### PowerShell

 *Remember, these Scripts assume a certain level of familiarity with PowerShell in a Windows Server environment.
-Always test scripts in a controlled environment before deploying them domain-wide.*
+Always test scripts in a controlled environment before deploying them.*

 ### Group Policies